mindee/tawazi/documentation/index.md

 ```
 You can do whatever you want with this ExecNode:

-1. like checking its arguments
+1. like looking in its arguments
 1. setting its priority
 1. changing it to become a debug `ExecNode`

 > **WARNING**: This is an advanced usage.
 Your methods might break more often with Tawazi releases because `ExecNode` is an internal Object.
-Please use with care}
+Please use with care

 You can have multiple `Tag`s for the same `ExecNode` and the same `Tag` for multiple `ExecNode`s:
 <!--pytest-codeblocks:cont-->